Assistant Program Director, Anesthesiologist Assistant

 - Ability to resolve inquiries and complaints from employees, students, and faculty.

-- Ability to effectively present information to employees, students, faculty, academic and campus leaders, and corporate
+- Ability to effectively present information to employees, students, faculty, academic and campus leaders, and corporate leaders.

 - Ability to manage multiple tasks and successfully meet deadlines.